marionettejs/backbone.marionette/readme.md

   * Ensures that regions select the `$el` within the Layout's `$el` instead of globally on the page
   * Initialize the regions before the layout, allowing access to the regions in the `onRender` method of the layout
   * Close the Layout's regions before closing the layout itself
+* ItemView
-* ItemView optimization to only call `.toJSON` on either model or collection, not both
+  * Optimization to only call `.toJSON` on either model or collection, not both
+  * Trigger "view:rendered" method after rendering (in addition to calling onRender method of the view)

 #### v0.5.2